-Pursuant to Local Finance Law, the President of the Board of Education is the chief fiscal officer of the District.
-However, certain of the financial functions of the District are the responsibility of the Superintendent of Schools and the District's business administrator, the Assistant Superintendent for Business and Operations.
-Other administrative officers of the District include: Deputy Superintendent, Director of School Facilities, District Clerk, and District Treasurer.
-All administrative officers have a duty to implement the policies of the Board of Education.
+Pursuant to the Local Finance Law, the President of the Board is the chief fiscal officer of the District.
+However, certain of the financial functions of the District are the responsibility of the Superintendent of Schools, Deputy Superintendent and the District Treasurer.